 Karen Lloyd Marketing, Career, candidate...

-Once again, businesses are citing the need to focus on a “consumer-centric” approach to their business.
-In these B2C businesses, yes, of course their strategies need to be consumer-centric.
+Once again, companies are citing the need to focus on a “consumer-centric” approach to their business.
+Those businesses that focus on B2C marketing, yes of course their strategies need to be consumer-centric.
 But it leads us to question why senior marketers are perceived as less able to lead these modern marketing and brand strategies than other business functions?
 Is marketing no longer thought to be in touch with the voice of the customer?

 Modern Marketing Is NOT The Colouring In Department

 Marketing has historically been the poor relative – the “colouring in department”.
 However, modern marketing and the rise of accessible data is developing far more accountability.
 This creates opportunities, and increasingly people in other functions want a piece of that, and they take the opportunity to further their career.

 Marketing skills are evolving rapidly.
 To be successful in modern marketing, you require a complex skill set; blending creativity, analytical and commercial ability, whether you are in B2B or B2C.
 It is up to “old-school” marketers to rise to the challenge and keep their skill sets relevant for today’s business.

 Just as importantly, the business must perceive that the role of marketing has changed.
 When that fails to happen, coupled with the entrenched acceptance of finance and commercial leaders; it is perhaps unsurprising that we see others who don’t have the requisite background representing marketing at senior level.

 One Size Doesn’t Fit All